taliajmallo/rpgs/homebrew/Exalted/corpse_bride_raiment.md

 physical harm she suffers will not result in visible damage unless it is a deliberate attempt to draw her blood.

+### Slain Consort Visage
+   - Design objective: Recapture Grace's original "everyone automatically gets a minor tie" thingy
+   - Cost: 5m
+   - Mins: Essence 1
+   - Type: Simple
+   - Duration: Indefinite
+   - Prerequisites: None

+All who look upon the wearer see a delicate bride, deserving of love and protection.
+Whenever a character sees the wearer for the first time, she may reflexively instill a positive tie of love, lust, protectiveness, or a similar emotion towards her.
+This automatically succeeds against mortals whose resolve is less than the exalt's appearance.

 ### Martyred Lover's Dowry
    - Design objective: sacrifice health to provide another motes, improves with intimacies towards wearer